Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/08/where-to-put-your-typescript-type-annotations.md

     - Programming
 tags:
     - TypeScript
+description: Use TypeScript type annotations sparingly, primarily on function parameters and return values, to leverage type inference and reduce noise.
 ---

 I have long held fast to a basic principle of [letting type inference do your work for you](/blog/2014/07/embrace-type-inference-in-typescript/).
 That means not adding type annotations unless you have a good reason to.
 I thought I would supply a bit more information on where to put your TypeScript type annotations and when they add value rather than noise.